 Medium and higher density growth and development align with LRT stations and transit centres.

-Guidelines direct where
+Guidelines direct where redevelopment goes in mature neighbourhoods.

 Land development activity focuses on completing already developing neighbourhoods.

 A Growth Coordination Strategy will be developed to establish expectations for completing developing neighbourhoods and initiating new neighbourhood structure plans.